SyncDir

 Advanced logon script

-Putting it all together, a complete Acme Corporation logon script could now look something like this:
+Putting it all together, a complete Acme Corporation logon script could now look something like the below.
+Observe that the RemoteSession condition and ClientIPPart functions require version 8.

-ShowMessage "You are not allowed to logon through Remote Desktop Services, please contact HelpDesk","Error"
+ShowMessage "You are not allowed to logon through remote sessions, please contact HelpDesk","Error"

 Logoff